The Astrology Podcast

 Let’s say they have it in the 11th house and friendship always just comes easy to them or they have lots of friends and that’s never an area of difficulty.
 Or the 4th house.
 Let’s say their parents were both there and were relatively positive influences in their life growing up and what have you.
 Or relationships, the 7th house.
 Let’s say the person has never had an issue with relationships or that’s really just not an area where they’ve had many difficulties.

-CB: And there’s a word and it’s escaping me.
-We talked about this–just something that a person can take for granted that is a benefit.
+CB: Yeah, I’m trying to think– there’s a word and it’s escaping me.
+We talked about this, just something that a person can take for granted that is a benefit.

 And why that’s significant in terms of just for a second giving him his props–when I say, “giving him his props,” not just as an actor–what’s significant about what was happening in Kevin Spacey’s life at that time, he had just become President of the United States on his show, House of Cards.